 Co-payments are optional on the part of providers.
 Many providers do not impose co-payments, including managed care organizations.
 However, if an enrollee refused to pay a co-payment, the provider can refuse to provide services.
+Providers are paid for covered services using established rates minus the co-payment for All Kids Share, Premium Level 1 and Premium Level 2.

 If an enrollee fails to pay a premium for 2 months, the All Kids premium case is cancelled.
 Once cancelled, the family is not eligible for All Kids Share, Premium or Rebate for 3 months.
 After the 3-month period, the family can reapply and, if eligible, must pay any unpaid premiums and the first month's premium before they can again receive benefits.